Consult Compendium

 All Higher Education Institutions are obliged by the relevant laws to have an Internal Evaluation Committee which is responsible to conduct a General Evaluation Report for the Institution, every three years.
 CYQAA has the authority to require such a report on an annual basis.
 Every 5 years CYQAA goes through an external evaluation process that refers to Institutional, Departmental or Program of Study Evaluation.

-On the basis of the judgments of CYQAA, Higher Education programmes are recognized and students receive a legally recognized degree.
+On the basis of the evaluation/accreditation of CYQAA, Higher Education programmes are recognised and students receive a legally recognised degree.

-The lists of all recognized Institutions of Higher Education and of the accredited programs of study as well as evaluation results for each HEI, are published on the CYQAA’s website.
+The lists of all recognised Institutions of Higher Education and their accredited programmes of study as well as evaluation results for each HEI, are published on the CYQAA’s website.

-Section 3.3: Application of Credit System in Higher Education Institutions Obligatory?
+3.4.
+Is Application of Credit System in Higher Education Institutions Mandatory?

 Yes.